Battambang 马德望

 I have to stop it before I am not me.

 First arrival in Istanbul got me so excited to see such a beautiful place.
-The Topkapi Palace, Blue Mosque, Hagia Sophia Museum and Basilica Cistern are just within minutes of walk from the hotel I was staying.
+The Topkapi Palace, Blue Mosque, Hagia Sophia Museum and Basilica Cistern are just within minutes of walk from the place I was staying.
 The Tram station is also nearby.
-Actually I walk most of the time instead of taking the tram.
+Actually I walked most of the time instead of taking the tram.

 Yes!
 I joined the free walking tour.